pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 Each entry in the metadata array consists of a full or partial key and associated meta data.
-The plugin consolidates meta data for each full key entry and writes it into the Signal K tree as a "meta" entry under each full key.
+The plugin consolidates meta data for each full key entry and writes it into the Signal K tree as a "meta" entry.

-The plugin configuration file can include a single "metadata" array property which will be processed immediately that the plugin is started.
+The plugin configuration file can include a single 'metadata' array property which will be processed immediately that the plugin is started.

-Immediately after processing any configuration file metadata, the plugin begins listening on a Unix FIFO path defined by the configuration file "fifo" property.
+Immediately after processing the 'metadata' array, the plugin begins listening on a Unix FIFO path defined by the configuration file 'fifo property.

 A peer process, usually, but not necessarily, another Signal K plugin can write a metadata array as JSON text to the FIFO for